Dynamic Feedback Linearization of Control Systems with Symmetry: Introduction

 Section \ref{contactReduction} gives a brief exposition of cascade feedback linearization and the notion of a partial contact curve reduction that we use in our construction of dynamic feedback linearization of control systems with symmetry.
-Section \ref{CommutativitySection} proves the preliminary results we need for Section \ref{dynamicExtensionsSection} in which we apply all previously discussed notions to establish our theory of dynamic feedback linearization.
-There are two main results: Theorem \ref{prolongationPredictor}, which proves that if a control system is cascade feedback linearizable then its contact sub-connection has a canonical partial prolongation by differentiation that is static feedback linearizable, and Theorem \ref{cfl to dfl}, which gives a dynamic feedback linearization constructed from an application of Theorem \ref{prolongationPredictor}.
+Section~\ref{CommutativitySection} proves the preliminary results we need for Section~\ref{dynamicExtensionsSection} in which we apply all previously discussed notions to establish our theory of dynamic feedback linearization.
+There are two main results: Theorem \ref{prolongationPredictor}, which proves that if a control system is cascade feedback linearizable then its contact sub-connection has a canonical partial prolongation by differentiation that is static feedback linearizable, and Theorem \ref{cfl to dfl}, which gives a~dynamic feedback linearization constructed from an application of Theorem \ref{prolongationPredictor}.
 As part of this we determine which inputs are to be differentiated and obtain a bound on the number of differentiations that must be performed to obtain a \sfl\ dynamic extension.
-If the invariant control system is differentially flat then our procedure canonically determines the flat outputs.
+In the case of differentially flat invariant control systems, our procedure canonically determines the flat outputs.

 Throughout we discuss numerous local coordinate examples in some detail, including pedagogical examples that illustrate the various constructions.
 We believe the examples are an important part of the paper, and have been included with the aim of making the paper easier to follow.